Ride the Wild Surf

 Ride the Wild Surf is a 1964 American romantic drama film.
-It was filmed in 1963 and distributed in 1964.
 Unlike the beach party movies of the era, this was a departure from the typical Hollywood approach to surfing as it was a drama, not a comedy.
 It is known for its exceptional big wave surf footage – a common sight in surf movies of the time, but a rarity in Hollywood films.
 Likewise, the film has only one pop song – the titular Jan and Dean track, which is heard once, at the end of the film.

 Tom Lisanti wrote the movie "stands head and shoulders above all the sixties beach party movies...
 It makes an honorable attempt to portray surfers and the sport of surfing sincerely and to showcase the big waves of the north shore of Hawaii.
 There are no singing surfers or goofy motorcycle gang members...
 [It is] the best Hollywood surf movie of the sixties."

 Plot

 The story follows surfers Jody Wallis (Fabian), Steamer Lane (Tab Hunter), and Chase Colton (Peter Brown), who come to Hawaii's Oahu Island to ride the world's biggest waves and compete against surfers from all over the world.

 Steamer falls in love with Lily Kilua (Susan Hart), whose mother objects to the romance because she considers surfers to be "beach bums," since her husband—a surfer—left home and family to follow the surf circuit.
 Self-described college dropout and surf bum Jody falls for the demure Brie Matthews (Shelley Fabares), who challenges him to return to college.
 In the case of the relatively strait-laced Chase, he finds himself pursued by the adventurous Augie Poole (Barbara Eden).

 The main story, though, is the challenge to surf the monster waves at Waimea Bay, and fit in among the champion surfers there such as Eskimo (James Mitchum).
 Despite conflicts, injuries and rocky romances, Wallis, Chase and Steamer prove themselves brave—or crazy—enough to try to be the last one to ride in the highest wave.